Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Experiments

-\textbf{Quantitative Evaluation.} As shown in Tab.~\ref{table1}, our method achieves the SOTA performance in the image-prompt alignment evaluation, and achieves similar face detection rate to Textural Inversion~\cite{gal2022image}.
-Due to attention overfit, although Textural Inversion~\cite{gal2022image}'s ID and Detect evaluation scores are higher than the other methods, it fails to handle the interactive generation between new ID embedding and existing concepts in the original model.
-For fair ID evaluation, we propose a new metric, which is noted as ID (Prompt), which requires the generated images have to achieve the task of semantic-fidelity, then we calculate their ID scores.
-Our method achieve better ID (Prompt) scores than Textural Inversion~\cite{gal2022image} and ours is excellent in image-prompt alignment evaluation, and this improvement is from two reasons: (1) Attention Overfit Alleviation: our face-wise attention loss is able to alleviate the attention overfit problem of previous methods such as DreamBooth~\cite{ruiz2023dreambooth}, Prospect~\cite{zhang2023prospect}, and Texutral Inversion~\cite{gal2022image}.
+As shown in Tab.~\ref{table1}, our method achieves the SOTA performance in the Prompt-Image alignment evaluation and ID (Face) similarity.
+Due to attention overfit, Textual Inversion~\cite{gal2022image}, Prospect~\cite{zhang2023prospect} show poor Prompt-Image alignment.
+Since that achieving Prompt-Image alignment has the highest priority, we propose a new metric ID (P), which requires the generated images have to achieve the task of semantic-fidelity, and then we calculate their ID scores.
+Our method achieves better ID (P) scores than the other methods and ours is excellent in Prompt-Image alignment evaluation.
+This improvement is from two reasons: (1) Attention Overfit Alleviation: our face-wise attention loss is able to alleviate the attention overfit problem of previous methods such as DreamBooth~\cite{ruiz2023dreambooth}, Prospect~\cite{zhang2023prospect}, and Texutal Inversion~\cite{gal2022image}.
 Our method can make the ID embedding focus on the face region, instead of the whole image.
-(2) Attribute-Aware Tokens: Compared to Celeb Basis~\cite{yuan2023inserting}, our method does not introduce too much face prior and represent one ID as five per-stage tokens, which can balance the trade-off between ID accuracy and manipulation ability.
-Our expended textural conditioning space have a strong disentanglement and control ability of attributes (e.g., action-related objects and facial attributes) than Celeb Basis~\cite{yuan2023inserting}.
+(2) Attribute-Aware Tokens: Compared to Celeb Basis~\cite{yuan2023inserting}, our method does not introduce too much face prior and represents one ID as five per-stage tokens, which can balance the trade-off between ID accuracy and manipulation ability.
+Our expended textual conditioning space has a strong disentanglement and control ability of attributes (e.g., action-related objects and facial attributes) than Celeb Basis~\cite{yuan2023inserting}.